Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Navy Stats and Trends

-- Navy has played seven games, with four wins against the spread.

-- The Midshipmen have been underdogs by 11 points or more five times this season and are 4-1 ATS in those games.
+- So far this year, the Midshipmen have been installed as underdogs by an 11-point margin or more five times and are 4-1 ATS in those games.

-- Navy's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Navy's games this season have hit the over three times in seven opportunities (42.9%).

-- The Midshipmen have turned the ball over seven times, three fewer times than the Golden Hurricane have forced turnovers (10).
+- This season the Midshipmen have seven turnovers, three fewer than the Golden Hurricane have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.